HUST-D5DM/paper-reading/README.md

  Community Detection in Attributed Graphs An Embedding Approach
 ### 20180919
 ZRT) Name Disambiguation in AMiner: Clustering, Maintenance, and Human in the Loop
- On Exploring Semantic Meanings of Links for Embedding Social Networks
+SY) On Exploring Semantic Meanings of Links for Embedding Social Networks